sandeep-sandhu/NewsLookout/README.md

 Download the spacy model using this command:
 > python -m spacy download en_core_web_lg

+Refer to the NLTK website on downloading the data - https://www.nltk.org/data.html.
 For NLTK, download the following data:
   1. reuters
   1. universal_treebanks_v20